 They are near-field monitors, meaning that they sound best when you’re near them!
 Sounds obvious, but the farther you are away, the less impact the sound has.
 This is especially true for the higher frequencies that lose a bit of energy at a greater distance.
 That said, you want them both facing diagonal towards you, creating a 3 point, equilateral triangle.
 Also of importance, they will sound much better at ear level.
 This means you should invest in some stands (if space allows), or build 2 simple shelving units on the wall.
 All of this really depends on your studio space.
 For me right now, they sit on my desk in a triangle formation and still sound great.
 I’m currently looking into elevating them though for improved clarity.

-Being that the bass is ported on the rear, you may want to consider some room treatment in the form of a couple acoustic foam panels and bass traps for the corners of your room.
+Being that the bass is ported on the rear, you may want to consider some room treatment in the form of a couple of acoustic foam panels and bass traps for the corners of your room.
 Acoustic Sound Treatment.
 It’s impossible to get a perfect sound in a bedroom, but taking this extra step will help the sound coming out of the JBL’s immensely.
 Having these sitting on your desk with the proper placement will go a long way in improving the overall sound coming out of them.

 A great pair of monitors that excel in mixing and reference applications.
-They can also be used as all purpose computer speakers, and do quite fantastic in this regard.
-They provide a flat, honest representation of your mix, and are best resting at ear level.
+They can also be used as all-purpose computer speakers, and do quite fantastic in this regard.
+They provide a flat, honest representation of your mix, and are the best resting at ear level.
 The only glaring complaint is that they’re ugly.
-The rest of the cons that I pointed out are rather nit-picky, but had to be addressed.
+The rest of the cons that I pointed out are rather nit-picky but had to be addressed.